Anthroposophical Spiritual Science

 "This can only be achieved if we consider the following: Certainly, we must know heaven (the spiritual world), and certainly we must know the earth (the physical world).
 But then we must also look at the human being, in whom, among all the beings around us, heaven and earth work together to create a unity.
 We must look at the human being!
 For humanity contains infinitely more secrets than the worlds that we can perceive with our external organs of perception, that we can explain with an intellect bound to the senses.
 The task of present-day initiation knowledge is to come to know the human being spiritually.
 The initiation science wants to come to know everything for this reason: in order to understand the human being through knowledge of the whole world, through knowledge of the whole cosmos."
 [15]

 Therefore spiritual science came into existence with the aim to enable us to attain a true understanding of our own being and the world that surrounds us.
 It should be more than evident that, without an understanding which includes beside the physical the soul-spiritual realities of our existence, we cannot hope to solve modern problems which are confronting us everywhere, including the problems of nutrition and health, and a social and environmental crisis.
 These problems are numerous and in the course of time they are only increasing.
-This will continue until we really attain a holistic understanding of the human being and all natural kingdoms.
+This will continue until we really attain an all-encompassing understanding of the human being and all natural kingdoms.
 Thus all depends on our own effort to attain a proper understanding of the world we live in and the riddles of human existence.

 NOTES